MicrochipTech/fpga-hls-examples/Training3/Libero/readme.txt

-This training can be regenerated on Windows using Cygwin or on Linux.
+This training can be regenerated on Windows or on Linux.

 -----------------------------------------------------------------------
-Windows (Cygwin):
+Windows:
 -----------------------------------------------------------------------

-1. Open Cygwin by running the .bat file from the SmartHLS installation directory, e.g.:

-C:\Microchip\Libero_SoC_v2022.2\SmartHLS-2022.2\cygwin64\Cygwin.bat
+1. Open the Windows command prompt (cmd) and navigate to the current directory.

 2. Navigate to this current directory, e.g.:

-cd /cygdrive/c/Workspace/fpga-hls-examples-main/Training3/Libero/
+> cd C:\Workspace\fpga-hls-examples-main\Training3\Libero

-Note that C:\ is replaced by /cygdrive/c/

-3. Run the Bash script to generate the HLS example designs:
+3. Run the following script to generate the HLS example designs:

-bash run_shls_on_examples.sh
+> run_shls_on_examples.bat

 4. When this completes, use Libero to generate the project.
 This can be done from the shell or the IDE.

 4a.
 Shell: From the same directory, run the command:

-libero SCRIPT:libero_flow.tcl LOGFILE:output.log &
+> libero SCRIPT:libero_flow.tcl LOGFILE:output.log &

 4b.
 IDE:
 - Open Libero